Bursa, Turkey - Travel

 Buses and Shuttles

 Bursa’s extensive bus and shuttle chain, spanning over 200 routes, operates daily from 6 a.m. to 11 p.m., with slight variations depending on the area and service line.
-Ticket prices range between 2.4 and 7.5 Lira, determined by whether you’re using a contactless card or the convenient BursaKart.
+Ticket prices range between 2.4 and 7.5 Lira, determined by whether you are using a contactless card or the convenient BursaKart.
 Whether traversing the city’s historic core or its outer districts, the transportation system is designed for ease and comfort.
 For detailed route information, visit Bursa’s official transit site at Burulas.com.tr.

 Metro